 Number of Figures - 6 Figure(s)

+Number of Appendices – 2

-Word Count – 6103 words
+Word Count - 4196

 Abstract

 The US Chukchi Sea consists of the waters off the northwest of Alaska and is a naturally dynamic ice-driven ecosystem.
 The impacts from climate change are affecting the Arctic marine ecosystem as well as the coastal communities that rely on healthy marine ecosystems.
-In anticipation of increased ecosystem monitoring in the area, there is an opportunity to evaluate improved sampling designs of future ecological monitoring of the Chukchi Sea, an area that is sampled less comprehensively compared to other regions in Alaska.
+In anticipation of increased ecosystem monitoring in the area, there is an opportunity to evaluate improved sampling designs for future ecological monitoring of the Chukchi Sea, an area that is sampled less comprehensively compared to other regions in Alaska.
 This analysis focused on standardized NOAA-NMFS-AFSC bottom trawl surveys (otter and beam trawls) and three types of survey designs: simple random, stratified random, and systematic.
-First, spatiotemporal distributions for 18 representative demersal fish and invertebrate taxa were fitted using the VAST R package.
+First, spatiotemporal distributions for 18 representative demersal fish and invertebrate taxa were fitted using standardized catch and effort data.
 We then simulated spatiotemporal taxon densities to replicate the three survey design types to evaluate design-based estimates of abundance and precision across a range of sampling effort.
 Modest increases in precision were gained from stratifying the design when compared to a simple random design with either similar or lower uncertainty and bias of the precision estimates.
-There were often strong tradeoffs between the precision and bias of the systematic estimates of coefficient of variation across species and gear type.
+There were often strong tradeoffs between the precision and bias of the systematic estimates of abundance (and associated variance) across species and gear type.
 The stratified random design provided the most consistent, reliable, and precise estimates of abundance indices and is likely to be the most robust to changes in the survey design.
 This analysis is intended to provide the template for how we could change the bottom trawl survey designs in the Chukchi Sea and potentially other survey regions in Alaska going forward and will be important when integrating new survey objectives that are more ecosystem-focused.

 Introduction

-The recent environmental and ecological changes occurring in the Arctic Ocean are unprecedented.
-The diminishing extent of the sea ice observed in the past century is perhaps the most visual representation of the changes occurring in the Arctic Ocean (Polyak et al., 2010).
+The recent environmental and ecological changes occurring in the Pacific Arctic Ocean are unprecedented (Huntington et al., 2020).
+The diminishing extent of the sea ice observed in the past century is perhaps the most visual representation of the changes occurring in the Arctic ocean (Polyak et al., 2010).
 The Arctic ice pack reached its lowest point in 2012 relative to 1979-2000 (Parkinson and Comiso, 2013).
 Sea ice and the cold conditions associated with it are important to atmospheric and oceanographic regulation (Budikova, 2009).
 The edges of the sea ice are active in primary and secondary production, creating important foraging habitats for fish and marine mammals (Post et al., 2013).
-Seals haul out on the surface of the ice to rest and nurse their pups, and polar bears and walruses depend on the ice to hunt for prey.
+Seals haul out on the surface of the ice to rest and nurse their pups and polar bears and walruses depend on the ice to hunt.
 Many Arctic communities hunt these mammals for subsistence.
 Warmer waters can expand the habitat ranges of more temperate species.
-For example, the discovery of large populations of mature walleye pollock in the Russian western portion of the Chukchi Sea (e.g., Emelin et al., 2022) prompted the development of a fishery in the region in 2021.
+For example, the discovery of large populations of mature walleye pollock (a common and commerical Bering Sea species) in the Russian western portion of the Chukchi Sea (e.g., Emelin et al., 2022; Maznikova et al., 2023b) led to the development of a fishery in the region in 2021.